biuken/Tsunami/README.md

   <img src="https://img.shields.io/badge/license-MPLv2-blue.svg" alt="License">
 </p>

-Tsunami is based on libtorrent with innovative features like Streaming, Search or Intelligent Auto-Sharing
+Tsunami is based on libtorrent with innovative features like Streaming, Search and Intelligent Auto-Sharing

 We are currently setting up the team volunteers who will develop the software.
 We accept pull request.